bruce-wmm/HwS/25. Square Root by Hand/README.md

 #### Challenge 25: Square Root by Hand

-My initial solution may not have been intended for this problem.
-Need to resolve this without using `pow`.
+My intial solution was the equivalent of Paul's "sneaky" solution using `pow`.
+I need to revisit this problem to practice the transition between the brute force solution and the binary search/chop solution.